abumq/easyloggingpp/README.md

 |![vcpp]  | Visual C++ 11.0+          | Tested with VS2012, VS2013-Preview; Use of argument templates instead of variadic templates.
 CRT warnings control.
 No stack trace logging.               |
 |![mingw] | MinGW                     | (gcc version 4.7+) Workarounds to support: Mutex wrapper, no stack trace logging.
 No thread ID on windows                                                |

-Operating systems that have been tested.
-Easylogging++ should work on other major operating systems as well but since not all of them could be tested so they are not in the following list.
-Feel free to contact me if you have successfully compiled library on other operating systems.
+Operating systems that have been tested are shown in table below.
+Easylogging++ should work on other major operating systems that are not in the list.

 | *****   | Operating System       |   Notes                                                                             |
 |---------|------------------------|-------------------------------------------------------------------------------------|